-Join Jason Baskin for an in-depth discussion in this video Facial topology guidelines and problem spots, part of Facial Rigging in Maya.
+Join Jason Baskin for an in-depth discussion in this video Facial topology guidelines and problem spots, part of Rigging a Face in Maya.

 Before we jump right into rigging tools, it's important for us to quickly review how a three D mesh should be created to give riggers and animators the maximum level of flexibility.
 While every character's face is of course different, there are some standard topology guide lines that you'll want to keep in mind when creating a character who will need to speak and emote.
 So here we have three different characters.
 On the left is the Walter character which you may have seen in other lynda.com animation courses.
 In the middle is an older character of mine named Blake, which has been used by a lot of student animators for animation exercises.

 And on the right is a new character that I'm just developing named Mike.
 And we'll be using this character quite a bit in later lessons.
 We'll be taking a closer look at the topology for all three of these characters but first let's review some preferred modeling guidelines.
 Ideally all modelers should strive to create their models based off of four-sided polygons, or quads.
 Quads have several advantages.
 The first is that they receive textures very well.
 Textures have minimal distortion when mapped onto a quad based surface.

 Second, quad based models are most compatible with other software packages such as ZBrush and it's not at all uncommon for an artist to utilize multiple software packages when working on a single asset.
 And third, a quad based surface deforms well for animation.
 In this example, the edges would easily compress horizontally or vertically which makes this a very flexible surface if we want to add deformations.
 The challenge for organic modelers is that often times, a character's face needs to deform in several different directions.